 We have been using lots of rhubarb at the bakery over the last few months for jam.
 I have also really fallen in love with cardamom and I have been developing an orange and cardamon doughnut which is pretty amazing.

 What excites you about the British food world at the moment?

 There are lots of things to get excited about at the moment, like all the great micro bakeries starting to pop up.
 I also love all the markets popping up around the place plus the new breed of food trucks like Ben Lindsay’s Back Street Diner

-Justin Gellatly's Bread, Cake, Doughnut, Pudding is out now.
-Here are just a few of the gorgeous recipes in the book:
+Here are just a few of the gorgeous recipes in Justin Gellatly's Bread, Cake, Doughnut, Pudding: